Jalle19/eda-modbus-bridge/README.md

   some functionality may be missing.
 Open an issue if you feel like something isn't working that should be working.
   Unsupported functionality is indicated by the corresponding sensor being disabled in Home Assistant, and the readings missing from the `/summary` HTTP endpoint.

+* While it's possible to acknowledge any active alarm, serious alarms that cause the unit to enter the "emergency stop" state require a restart of the unit to resume normal operation.
+However, the unit cannot be restarted via Modbus (at least not officially), so it's best to acknowledge such alarms manually.

 ## Troubleshooting